 An output in ArcGIS Velocity is a result or action to be taken as the final step in a real-time or big data analytic.
-Analytics can emit data to a variety of different destinations, including storing data to a feature layer, sending an email, writing to a cloud store, and pushing to a third-party system for device actuation.
-A real-time or big data analytic must have at least one output, but can send data to multiple outputs at the same time.
+Analytics can emit data to a variety of destinations, including storing data to a feature layer, sending an email, writing to a cloud store, and pushing to a third-party system for device actuation.
+A real-time or big data analytic must have at least one output and can send data to multiple outputs at the same time.

-- An analyst creates a new feature layer to store sensor observations after being processed in a real-time analytic.
+- An analyst creates a feature layer to store sensor observations after being processed in a real-time analytic.

 - A researcher wants to append results of big data analysis to an existing feature layer each morning following processing in a scheduled (near real-time) big data analytic.

 - An email with a relevant message and information should be sent from a real-time analytic if a feature meets a certain criteria.

 Outputs in real-time analytics

-Real-time analytics perform processing on data being ingested via a feed, analyzing each individual message as it is received.
-After processing is performed in the analytic, each feature is sent to an output individually.
-It is important to consider this when configuring certain kinds of outputs.
+Real-time analytics process data being collected through a feed and analyze each message as it is received.
+After processing is complete in the analytic, each feature is sent to an output individually.
+It is important to consider this when configuring certain outputs.

-For example, if configuring a Email output, a new email would be sent for each feature sent to that output.
-For high velocity feeds, this may not be the desired behavior.
-As a best practice, use the Email output only for incidents that are expected to occur occasionally.
+For example, if you're configuring an Email output, a new email is sent for each feature sent to that output.
+For high-velocity feeds, this may not be the appropriate behavior.
+As a best practice, use the Email output only for outputs that are expected to occur occasionally.

 The following output types are available in real-time analytics: